-As a proud product of Virginia public schools, Glen knows first hand the benefits of learning from excellent teachers in neighborhood schools alongside students from diverse backgrounds.
+As a proud product of Virginia public schools, Glen knows firsthand the benefits of learning from excellent teachers in neighborhood schools alongside students from diverse backgrounds.
 After graduating high school, Glen attended Catholic University and met his future wife Lori.
-They quickly became college sweethearts, and after graduation Lori and Glen were married.
+They quickly became college sweethearts, and after graduation, Lori and Glen were married.
 As a schoolteacher, Lori put Glen through George Mason University School of Law.
 In law school, he served as an editor for the school’s legal journal and helped prosecute criminals in the Fairfax Commonwealth Attorney’s office.

-After passing the Virginia state bar, Glen and Lori moved to Richmond and started their family.
+After passing the Virginia State Bar, Glen and Lori moved to Richmond and started their family.
 The adoption of their children motivated Glen to get involved improving Richmond Public Schools.
 As a concerned parent, he helped lead the Richmond Public Schools Education Foundation, a non-profit focused on working with the private sector to support educational excellence in the school system.

 Glen was elected to the Virginia Senate to succeed retiring Senator John Watkins in November 2015 and was sworn into office in January 2016.
-Since then, Glen has focused on making meaningful reforms to improve our public schools, ensuring that college more affordable and accessible for Virginia students and families, reducing individuals' tax burdens and promoting policies to grow our economy and create jobs, making healthcare more affordable, and increasing transparency and accountability in state government.
+Since then, Glen has focused on making meaningful reforms to improve our public schools, ensuring that college is more affordable and accessible for Virginia students and families, reducing individuals' tax burdens and promoting policies to grow our economy and create jobs, making healthcare more affordable, and increasing transparency and accountability in state government.